zhuzhanji/NorovirusGenotyping/lab_book.md

 <img width="379" alt="image" src="https://github.com/zhuzhanji/NorovirusGenotyping/assets/37281560/8d1bdf04-b0db-47bc-8172-efc8fba882fa">

-3. Here is the snapshot of the alignment.
+3. Here is the snapshot of the alignment of norovirus GII.
 They align nucleotide sequences.
+It is highly probable that they have extracted the ORF region from the query sequence based on the result of BLAST analysis.

 <img width="552" alt="image" src="https://github.com/zhuzhanji/NorovirusGenotyping/assets/37281560/658a0af0-bd8f-45b2-972e-9044ba4a7437">